CloudiaRose/financecalculator/README.md

 ## Installation
 To install the project locally, follow these steps:
+1. Find the project in the Master branch
-1. Clone the repository to your local machine.
+2. Clone the repository to your local machine.
-2. Navigate to the project directory.
+3. Navigate to the project directory.
-3. Run the program using Python.
+4. Run the program using Python.

 ## Usage
 After installing the project, you can use it as follows: